-O come, Thou Root of Jesse's tree, An ensign of Thy people be; Before Thee rulers silent fall; All peoples on Thy mercy call.
+O come, Thou Root of Jesse's tree,

+An ensign of Thy people be;

+Before Thee rulers silent fall;

+All peoples on Thy mercy call.

 Rejoice!
 Rejoice!
-Emmanuel shall come to thee, O Israel.

 O come, Desire of nations, bind In one the hearts of all mankind; Bid Thou our sad divisions cease, And be Thyself our King of Peace.
 Rejoice!
 Rejoice!
-Emmanuel shall come to thee, O Israel.